tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/视频通话/TRTCCalling API（Web）_intl_en.md

 | [USER_VIDEO_AVAILABLE](#user_video_available) | Inviter and invitee | A remote user turned the camera on/off. |
 | [USER_AUDIO_AVAILABLE](#user_audio_available) | Inviter and invitee | A remote user turned the mic on/off. |

-### Common event callback APIs
+### Common event callbacks

 #### SDK_READY

 The SDK is ready.

->?This is a new callback in v1.0.0 and later versions.
+>?This is a new event callback in v1.0.0 and later versions.

 <dx-codeblock>
 ::: javascript javascript